Critical Minerals and Energy Intelligence. Stay Ahead.

 Then, when Russia invaded Ukraine, world food commodity prices hit their highest levels ever.
 The two countries account for nearly a third of global wheat supplies, as well as other major commodities like sunflower oil.
 The war has not only disrupted regional agricultural production but Russia’s blockade of the Black Sea ports means an estimated 20 million tons of wheat and corn are trapped.

-world food price index food crisis record - The Oregon Group - Investment Insights
+world food price index food crisis record - The Oregon Group - Critical Minerals and Energy Intelligence

 And nowhere else is able to take up the slack.
 China’s wheat harvest is being described as the “worst in history” after heavy rains, a record-breaking heatwave in India has hit their wheat growing regions prompting an export ban, and crops in the US, Canada, Brazil and other countries have also been hit by extreme weather.